We’re here for you

 Our monthly interest rate forecast tells you about current interest rates and how they are likely to change – free of charge by email.

-Changing the system would be of most benefit to those homeowners who have already amortized their mortgage or have almost fully amortized it.
+Changing the system will be of most benefit to those homeowners who have already amortized their mortgage or have almost fully amortized it.
 Pensioners in particular are likely to fall into this category.
 For them, abolishing taxation on imputed rental value in relation to their income will have a significant impact.

 Second-home owners are also likely to be among the losers of the reform.
 It is unclear how high a new cantonal property tax could be.
 However, the mountain cantons have the incentive not only to use the tax to compensate for the loss of imputed rental value for second homes, but also to take action against “cold beds.”